e5pe0n/e5pe0n.github.io/docs/_posts/aws/2023-08-19-AWS-Certified-Solutions-Architect-Associate.md

 - point-to-point connection between two and only two VPCs
 - must not overlapping CIDR blocks
 - instance-to-instance communication

+## Hybrid Cloud Networking

+- VPN; AWS Site-to-Site Virtual Private Network
+- AWS Transit Gateway
+- AWS Direct Connect

+### VPN

+- connect a VPC to an on-premises network
+  - establish encrypted VPN tunnel
+    - VPC: virutal private gateway
+    - on-premises: customer gateway

+### AWS Transit Gateway

+- connect **multiple VPCs and on-premises networks** via Direct Connect links or virtual private networks
+- attached to VPC, VPC connection, Direct Connect gateway or another transit gateway
+- Transit Gateway Route Table
+  - control traffic among VPCs and on-premises networks
+  - can't specify an ENI or Internet gateway as a target
+- use cases
+  - **Centralized router**
+  - **Isolated router**
+  - **Shared services**
+  - **Tansit Gateway Peering**
+    - even different regions
+  - **Multicast**
+    - specify the ENI of an instance that will server as the multicast source (multicast group)
+    - sender must be Nitro instance
+  - **Blackhole Routes**
+    - transit gateway drops any traffic that matchies the routes

+### AWS Direct Connect

+- uses PrivateLink
+- not encrypted
+  - but TLS used
+- **bypass the Internet**
+  - use cases
+    - **transfer large data sets**
+    - **transfer real-time data**
+    - **regulatory requirements that preclude transferring data over the Internet**
+- connection types
+  - **Dedicated**
+    - single physical connection that terminates at an AWS Direct Connect location
+    - network speed
+      - 1 Gbps
+      - 10 Gbps
+      - 100 Gbps
+  - **Hosted**
+    - 50 Mbps - 10 Gbps
+- Direct Connect Gateways
+  - global resource that provides a single connection point to multiple VPCs in a region
+  - e.g. AWS Transit Gateway, virtual private gateway
+- VIF; Virtual Interface
+  - Private Virtual Interface
+    - connect to the private IP addresses of resources in a single VPC
+      - e.g. EC2, RDS instance
+  - Public Virtual Interface
+    - connect to public IP addresses of AWS services
+      - e.g. S3, DynamoDB
+  - Transit Virtual Interface
+    - connect one or more AWS transit gateways
+    - network speed >= 1 Gbps
+- Direct Connect SiteLink
+  - connect 2 on-premises sites using Direct Connection

+## AWS Parallel Cluster

+- automatically manage Linux-based HPC cluster
+  - provision cluster instances
+  - create a 15 GB shared filesystem (NFS, EFS, or FXs for Lustre)
+    - stored on an EBS volume that's attached to a master instance
+  - create a batch scheduler using AWS Batch

+### EFA; Elastic Fabric Adapter

+- allow HPC applications to use the Libfabric API to bypass the OS's TCP/IP stack and access the EFA directly
+  - more thoughput
+  - reduce latency
+- all attached instances must be
+  - in the same subnet
+  - attached to the same security group that allows all traffic to and from it

 ## ELB; Elastic Load Balancer